h4writer/droneshowcreator/docs/discription_edit_figure.rst

 4.1.6 Color area

-  *THere you can choose a desired color from a suggested color range, or you can create a color yourself via the link.*
+  *Here you can choose a desired color from a suggested color range, or you can create a color yourself via the link.*

   .. image:: images/Color1.jpg